Jordan looks set to take Saudi Security Council seat: Western diplomats

 Jordan’s place on the Security Council would still need two-thirds approval by the General Assembly, diplomats said.
 The unprecedented move by Saudi Arabia to reject the Security Council seat and the emergence of Jordan as the alternative candidate has left diplomats scratching their heads.

-Several U.N. diplomats have said Jordan would have been wary of replacing Saudi Arabia on the Security Council because it is so closely involved in key issues before the body.
-Jordan neighbors Syria and refugees who have fled more than 2-1/2 years of fighting in the civil war now represent one-tenth of Jordan’s population.
+Several U.N. diplomats have said Jordan would have been wary of replacing Saudi Arabia on the Security Council as it is so closely involved in key issues before the body.
+Jordan neighbors Syria and refugees from the more than 2 1/2 year civil war now represent one-tenth of Jordan’s population.

 “I don’t think Jordan, to be honest, wants to be on the Security Council,” said one senior U.N. envoy, speaking on condition of anonymity.

-Jordan’s U.N. ambassador, Prince Zeid Ra‘ad Zeid al-Hussein, did not immediately respond to requests for comment.
-The Jordanian mission to the United Nations said Zeid had returned to Amman for a few weeks.
+Jordan’s U.N.
+Ambassador, Prince Zeid Ra‘ad Zeid al-Hussein, did not immediately respond to requests for comment.
+The Jordanian mission to the United Nations said that Zeid had returned to Amman for a few weeks.

 Jordan dropped out of the race for a seat on the Human Rights Council earlier this week, paving the way for Saudi Arabia to be elected to that body unopposed, in spite of widespread criticism of its rights record.
 The U.N.
 General Assembly is due to elect new members to the Geneva-based rights body on Tuesday.